-Mac System Preferences Not Responding?
-8 Fast Fixes
+Mac System Preferences/System Settings Not Responding?
+8 Fixes

-This post covers reasons and workarounds for the common issue of Mac System Preferences not responding/System Settings not responding.
+This post covers reasons and workarounds for the common issue of Mac System Preferences (or System Settings) not responding.
 Read on to learn more.

-Have you ever encountered a System Preference error on Mac?
+Have you ever encountered a System Preferences (or System Settings) error on your Mac?

 Fear not!
-In this post, we'll delve into the reasons behind Mac System Preferences not responding and present 8 fast fixes to help you regain control over your Mac settings.
+In this post, we'll explore the reasons behind Mac System Preferences (System Settings) not responding and present 8 fast fixes to help you regain control over your Mac settings.
 Read on to learn more.

 Mac system preferences not responding

-Why Is My Mac System Preferences Not Responding?
+Why Is My Mac System Preferences/System Settings Not Responding?

-System Preferences (for macOS Ventura earlier version) - also called System Settings since macOS Ventura is the gateway to customizing your Mac experience.
+System Preferences (on macOS versions before Ventura) — now called System Settings since macOS Ventura — is the gateway to customizing your Mac experience.

-However, some common Preference errors on Mac may occur during your usage.
+However, some common System Preferences/System Settings errors may occur during usage.
 For example:

-• There was an error in YogaSMCpane preferences.
-Could not load Displays preference pane.
+• YogaSMCpane preferences error: Could not load Displays preference pane.

-• System Preferences is busy and can't be closed.
-Signing in to Apple ID.
+• System Preferences is busy and can't be closed while signing in to Apple ID.

 • To use the "XXX" preferences pane, System Preferences must quit and reopen.

-The reasons behind the "Mac System Preferences not responding" issue are mainly:
+The main reasons behind "Mac System Preferences not responding" include:

 • Hard disk errors.